nicdu40/remove-dev-fee-mining-software-/README.md

 Run on the same machine with the mining software or on a linux router very easely without external configuration.

-Usage:sudo ./dev_fee_free "pool_server" "YOUR ADRESS"
+Usage: sudo ./dev_fee_free "pool_server" "YOUR ADRESS"

 compatible with eth, etc , ...